brodieG/r2c/README.md

 faster[^1].
 If we maintain a high ratio of native operations to R level calls our programs will be fast.

-Some tasks require more R-level calls, such as computing group statistics:
+Some tasks require more R-level calls, such as computing group statistics[^7]:
 <span id=in-r>

     g <- cumsum(sample(c(TRUE, rep(FALSE, 9)), n, replace=TRUE))